elvis-epx/pictdiff/README.md

 # pictdiff

-This program implements image comparison by generating an image for visual inspection.
+This program implements image comparison by generating a picture for visual inspection.
 It also prints a rough diff metric number, zero means the images are exactly equal.

 For example, given two images: